camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 The following components use the PostgreSQL database:

-- keycloak
+- Keycloak
-- identity
+- Identity
-- webmodeler
+- WebM odeler

 ### Configuration